 - Allowed to talk about the joy that good sex can bring

-- Or at least allow for others more informed to come and do it for them?
+- Allowed to invite others more informed to come and do it for them?

 I can think of a teacher friend right now who was landed with the sex ed lesson (yes, 1 single lesson) and you have never met a more awkward chap when social conversations get a bit rude….so perhaps fertility and biology were covered, but I doubt any of the fun stuff was!

 I so desperately hope that schools pay for quality training and invest properly…it is supposed to be ‘a healthy adjunct to great parent led sex education at home’ say the government.
 Which brings me on to my next point.

 How many people do you know that had great parent-led sex education at home?
 (With the exception of my daughter, I don’t know any!)

 So, another of my concerns is that parents who use their right to withdraw their child or children from RSE in secondary school (because of their fears about promiscuity, or homophobia or religious concerns) are pretty unlikely to offer any sex education at home…and are leaving their children massively vulnerable.

 Fortunately, there are people who can help to fill the gaps and I have met lots of great sex educators delivering fabulous and creative sessions for those who are differently able or who identify as anything other than straight.
 I’ve also recently connected with Barrow SHAW, a new company set up in South Cumbria who have a firm commitment to delivering sex education that either teaching staff or youth leaders or parents may feel ill equipped to offer.